 I take a lot of pride in my ability to remain calm during chaotic moments.
 For the most part, it takes a lot to shake me.
 I've always been the last skater on my team to lose it.
 Actually, I don't think I've ever really "lost it," at least not externally (on the track - my derby wife made me add that edit) .
 I've had my moments, though.

 I love roller derby.
 I love competition.
 I love training.
 So when it's game time, I don't get nervous.
 I get excited.
 Like I said, it takes a lot to ruin that thrill and joy, but it has happened.
 I've headed into a bout with anger and resentment toward my teammates.
 I've skated in bouts when my entire team became infected with negativity.
 I've been on the track with skaters arguing with me and other teammates mid-jam, skaters arguing with officials, skaters falling the fuck apart.
 I'm talking about experienced, talented skaters.
 No one is guiltless!
 I could fill this entire blog post with our shameful stories, but instead I've posted some not-so-proud moments caught on film.
-These photos are meant to shame anyone.
-They illuminate the difficult moments we need to confront.
+These photos aren't meant to shame anyone.
+They illuminate the difficult moments that inevitably occur.

 As a coach, I've spent a significant amount of time as Dr. Punchy, the Sports Psychologist.
 Many of my one-on-one discussions are like therapy sessions.
 That's not because everyone is a hot mess; it's because there's so much more to the game than physical skill.
 We really, really, REALLY need to spend more time training our minds and developing mental toughness.

 Mental toughness is the ability to persevere through difficult situations, block out what's not important, and stay focused, calm, and in control when under pressure.
 Your mental toughness (or lack thereof) directly affects how you perform.
 If you don't have your shit under control, you won't - CAN'T - play your best.